glycodynamics/Tutorial-PyMOL/README.md

 set ray_shadows, 0
 set ray_trace_mode, 0
 ```
-We can clip a molecule by moding wheel or follwoing python code.
-This python code will give us 100% reproducebility compared to clipping by using muuse.
+We can clip a molecule by moding the wheel or following python code.
+This Python code will give us 100% reproducibility compared to clipping by using mouse.
 ```
 fraction = 0.42
 view = cmd.get_view()